 Berlin’s best-loved urban garden has a royal name and a noble mission…

 Robert was thrilled by the idea of starting an urban community garden in Berlin and attaching all sorts of social activities to it.
-In July last year the contracts for renting the wasteland beside Moritzplatz (2000 square meters) were signed and PrinzessinengArten was born.
+In July last year the contracts for renting the wasteland beside Moritzplatz (2,000 square metres) were signed and Prinzessinengärten was born.

 One beautiful, sunny day recently, myself and many others enjoyed folding sacks for potato plants, pushing wheelbarrows and giving tiny seedlings a new home in earth-filled basket-patches.
 All are welcome at Prinzessinnengarten: those who want to be an active part of the project, as well as those who want to take some time out from their busy schedules, noisy neighbourhoods and the like.
-It’s a lovely place to chill – particularly in the open-air bistro, tucked away behind bushes and huge plant pots.
+It’s a lovely place to chill.

 It’s a great place for kids too—they learn the value and joy of growing and eating healthy food.
-And for people like myself, it’s just great to meet lovely people from all over the place (Berlin-Mitte, Berlin-Buch, Eberswalde, San Francisco), get my hands dirty for a great cause plus trying out Tina’s wonderful potato soup and Feldsalat – all made fresh from the garden basket of course.
+And for people like myself, it’s just great to meet lovely people from all over the place (Mitte, Eberswalde, San Francisco) and get my hands dirty for a great cause.